Adam Krikorian: Early life

-High school and college record
+Mountain View High School

-Krikorian, a water polo and swimming standout, attended Mountain View High School before playing college water polo at UCLA.
-During his senior year in high school, he scored 113 goals and was named honorable mention All-America.
-He helped his team to a National Junior Olympic championship.
+Krikorian, a water polo and swimming standout, attended Mountain View High School By his Sophomore year at Mountain View High in 1989, Krikorian was a first-team All-League Water Polo player in the Santa Clara Valley Conference, and had made Honorable Mention in the All-Peninsula Water Polo team and First Team in the Santa Clara Valley Conference as a Freshman.
+A stand-out by his senior year, he scored 113 goals for his High School Water Polo team and was named honorable mention All-America.
+During his high school career, he helped his team to a National Junior Olympic championship.